 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

-Information with respect to conservation of energy technology absorption foreignexchange earnings and outgo pursuant to Section 134 of the Act read with Companies(Accounts) Rules 2014 enclosed as Annexure -III.
+Information with respect to conservation of energy technology absorption foreignexchange earnings and outgo pursuant to Section 134 of the Act read with Companies(Accounts) Rules 2014 is enclosed as Annexure - IV.

-All the above mentioned risks are managed through continuous review of businessparameters on a regular basis by the management.
-Insurable risks are analysed andinsurance policies are taken to protect the company's interests.
-The Board of Directorsare also informed periodically of the risks and concerns.
-Corrective actions andmitigation measures are taken as and when needed.
+The Company manages its risks through continuous review of business parameters on aregular basis by the management.
+Insurable risks are analysed and insurance policies aretaken to protect the company's interests.
+The Audit Committee is also informedperiodically of the risks and concerns.
+Corrective actions and mitigation measures aretaken as and when needed.

 CORPORATE SOCIAL RESPONSIBILITY (CSR) POLICY AND IMPLEMENTATION

-The Company has undertaken activities as per the CSR Policy (available on the Company'swebsite http://www.sundram.com/investors.php and the Annual report on CSR activities isenclosed vide Annexure -IV forming part of this report.
+The Company has undertaken activities as per the CSR Policy (available on the Company'swebsite http://www.sundram.com/investors.php) and the Annual report on CSR activities isenclosed vide Annexure - V forming part of this report.